GeoscienceAustralia/anuga_core/docs/source/index.rst

 ANUGA is developed at Geoscience Australia, Mathematical Sciences Institute at the Australian National University and volunteers.

-Althought ANUGA was created in a collaboration by Geoscience Australia and Mathematical Sciences Institute at the Australian National University, it is now developed and maintained by a community of volunteers.
+ANUGA was created in a collaboration by Geoscience Australia and Mathematical Sciences Institute at the Australian National University.
+It is now developed and maintained by a community of volunteers.

 .. note::